nextstrain/ncov/narratives/ncov_sit-rep_2020-05-01.md

 <br><br>
 #### There have been at least 11 separate introductions of the virus to Poland.
 <br><br>
-#### We have receieved early samples from Hungary, Latvia, Slovakia and Slovenia.
+#### We have received early samples from Hungary, Latvia, Slovakia and Slovenia.
 While we don't yet have enough data to draw conclusions, we will continue monitoring and provide updates as soon as possible.
 ```

 <!-- ############ SLIDE BREAK ############# -->